Ludy Green, Ph.D.

 For her work in domestic violence and human trafficking Dr. Green’s numerous awards include: Nominee to the United Nations Business Leader’s Award, Fight Human Trafficking in Luxor, Egypt (2011); Washington Business Journal‘s Women Who Mean Business Award (2010); Brava Award (2009); Woman of Vision Award (2008); Washingtonian of the Year (2008); U.S. Attorney General’s Professional Innovation in Victims Services (2007); “Volvo for Life Award” (2006); Human Resource Association of the National Capital Area’s “HR Leader Award for Excellence in Community Service” (2005); Toyota and ABC Channel 7’s “Tribute to Working Women Award (2005).

-Fluent in French, Spanish, Italian, Portuguese, and German, Dr. Green has a B.S. in International Finance; she earned her M.A. in Human Resources Management and Ph.D. in Industrial Organization Psychology from George Washington University.
+Fluent in French, Spanish, Italian, Portuguese, and German, Dr. Green has a B.S. in International Finance; she earned her M.A. in Human Resources Management from George Washington University and her Ph.D. in Business Administration at Southern California University.
 She graduated from the Leadership Washington Program in 2003, and Finance for Senior Executives at Harvard University in 2010.
 She is a long-standing member of the Society of Human Resources Management; The National Speakers Association (“NSA”), the International Women Forum (“IWF”); and the Women’s Forum of New York and Washington, DC, Member.

 Dr. Green resides in Washington, DC with her husband Joseph S. Green and their daughter Megan.